 - Communities

 Customers.
 Intel’s corporate social responsibility strategy gives the highest priority to customers.
 This stakeholder group is interested in the quality and price of the company’s products.
 Customers are significant because they affect Intel’s revenues and profits and, thus, financial performance.
 To address such interests, the company has a product stewardship goal that involves higher energy efficiency in products.
 This goal aligns with Intel’s mission statement and vision statement.
-For example, microprocessors with higher energy efficiency satisfy customers’ interests regarding better products to address the cost of energy consumption and concerns regarding battery charging.
+For example, microprocessors with higher energy efficiency satisfy customers’ interests regarding better products to address the cost of energy consumption.
 Also, as an initiative in its corporate responsibility efforts, Intel Corporation continues to improve the sustainability and environmental impact of its products.
-This initiative satisfies the stakeholder group’s concerns about the environmental friendliness of the products.
+This initiative satisfies the stakeholder group’s concerns about environmental friendliness.
 Thus, Intel’s corporate social responsibility strategy supports the fulfillment of corporate citizenship by satisfying the interests of customers as the most important stakeholders of the business.

 Investors.
 Investors are significant stakeholders considered in Intel’s corporate social responsibility strategy because they influence the availability of capital for and the value of the semiconductor business.
 The main interest of these stakeholders is the growth and profitability of the company.
 This interest is partly satisfied through the premium pricing strategy in Intel’s marketing mix or 4Ps.
-For example, the company’s high prices ensure correspondingly high profits that benefit investors.
+The company’s high prices ensure correspondingly high profits that benefit investors.
 However, there are corporate responsibility issues linked to the company’s dependence on its alliance with Microsoft.
-Intel’s growth and profitability are significantly dependent on the sales of Windows systems.
-In this regard, the company needs to improve its corporate social responsibility activities to address this concern linked to the interests of investors as the second most prioritized stakeholder group.
+Intel’s growth and profitability significantly depend on the sales of Windows systems.
+To improve its corporate social responsibility status for the interests of investors as the second most prioritized stakeholder group, Intel needs to seek additional alliances to reduce its dependence on the sales of Windows systems.

 Employees.
 Intel Corporation values employees as a major stakeholder group in its corporate social responsibility strategy.
 Employees are important because they directly affect organizational performance, such as in terms of productivity.
 As stakeholders of the semiconductor business, employees’ interests include job stability, career development, and competitive compensation.
-These interests are addressed through Intel’s human resource programs.
+These interests are addressed through Intel’s human resource management programs.
 For example, the company has HR programs that support skills development and leadership training for career development.
 In addition, as a major technology firm, Intel offers one of the most competitive compensation packages in the semiconductor industry.
-Furthermore, to support employee performance enhancement, the corporate social responsibility strategy involves suitable training programs for high quality output, as included in Intel’s organizational culture.
-These efforts reveal the company’s efforts to integrate the needs of these stakeholders into the considerations for a comprehensive corporate social responsibility strategy.
+Furthermore, to support employee performance enhancement, the corporate social responsibility strategy involves suitable training programs for high-quality output, as included in Intel’s organizational culture (work culture).
+The company integrates the needs of these stakeholders into a comprehensive corporate social responsibility strategy.

 References